WordPress/WPCredits-Tracker/Pitch/General slides for Universities.md

 ## **Some of the Key Players in the WordPress Ecosystem**

-Automattic (WordPress.com, Woo)
+Automattic (WordPress.com, Jetpack)

-Google

-PayPal

-Elementor
+hosting.com

 Bluehost

+Woo

+Kinsta

 Weglot